-called passion, knowing it is of spirit and not of flesh, it should be treated as if it were a voice of power impelling one to do, to form, to work.
+Knowledge of the law of the spirit, gives the ability to control this power and all its signs.
+One becomes its master as truly as is the engineer of his engine, or the electrician who has controlled the most potent force or power known to man.
+The physical sign appearing as passion is of the spirit and not of the flesh.
+Treat it as the voice of power impelling one to do, to work.
 Say quickly, "What new work is before me?
 I am a creator.
 What shall I create?"
-The sign is a proof of strength and ability to do greater things than yet accomplished, and one demands of the spiritual self to know what that work may be.
+The sign is a proof of strength and ability to do greater things than yet accomplished.
+Demand of the spiritual self to know what that work may be.
 Listen, listen to the voice; the intuition or Higher Self in the silence of the soul will give answer.